oneblink/sdk-dotnet/CONTRIBUTING.md

 ## Running Tests

-Create a file called `.env` in the root directory with the following values configured (NOTE: Keys are available from 1Blink E2E Tests (DO NOT DELETE) organisation https://console-test.oneblink.io/organisations/5c58beb2ff59481100000002/keys):
+Create a file called `.env` in the root directory with the following values configured

+**NOTE**: Keys are available in the [1Blink E2E Tests (DO NOT DELETE)](https://console-test.oneblink.io/organisations/5c58beb2ff59481100000002/keys) account.

 ```sh
 ACCESS_KEY=YOUR_ACCESS_KEY